PioneerPossum/mantled-critters/README.md

 Vent Fan Add-on - https://www.furbittenstudios.com/product-page/fan-vent-add-on

+# External Idea Requests:
+"But can it play Minecraft?" - MicroHDMI to Female HDMI (or something similar, depending on setup) with a protected port, available on the helmet, to allow a user to play Minecraft on the headset.
+Custom modes will have to be set to disable all non-essential functions for better perfomance.
+Minecraft gameplay testing will take place soon.
+Idea suggested by: Claws

 # Future steps will be added as we work on getting a baseline idea of how we want to approach this project.